raghdafaris/Getting-and-Cleaning-Data-Course-Project/README.md

+# Creating the final Tidy data by Grouping by activity and subject, then calculating the mean for each variable
 5- Tidy Data Creation: Aggregates the data to create a tidy dataset with the average of each variable for each activity and each subject.
 ##Q5

-# Group by activity and subject, then calculate the mean for each variable
 tidy_data <- selected_data %>%
   group_by(Activity, Subject) %>%
   summarise(across(everything(), mean))